polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 files/modules/foo/bar.get.hl
 ```

-**Notice** - Only the _"magic"_ part of your URL is rewritten before the verb is appended to the URL, and
+Only the _"magic"_ part of your URL is rewritten before the verb is appended to the URL, and
 finally the extension _".hl"_ appended.
 Then the file is loaded and parsed as Hyperlambda, and whatever
-arguments you pass in, either as query parameters, or as your JSON payload, URL encoded form arguments, etc,
+arguments you pass in, either as query parameters or as your JSON payload is appended into your
-is appended into your resulting lambda node's **[.arguments]** node as arguments to your Hyperlambda file
+resulting lambda node's **[.arguments]** node as arguments to your Hyperlambda file invocation.
-invocation.
 The resolver will never return files directly, but is only able to execute Hyperlambda files,
 so by default there is no way to get static files, unless you create a Hyperlambda endpoint that returns
 a static file somehow.

-**Notice** - The default resolver will only allow the client to resolve files inside your _"/files/modules/"_
+The default resolver will only allow the client to resolve files inside your _"/files/modules/"_
 folder and _"/files/system/"_ folder.
-This allows you to safely keep files that other parts of your system
+This allows you to safely keep files that parts of your system
-relies upon inside your dynamic _"/files/"_ folder, without accidentally creating endpoints, clients can
+relies upon inside your dynamic _"/files/"_ folder, without accidentally creating endpoints clients can
 resolve, resulting in breaches in your security.
 Only characters a-z, 0-9 and '-', '\_' and '/' are legal
 characters for the resolvers, and only lowercase characters to avoid file system incompatibilities between
 Linux and Windows.
 There is _one exception_ to this rule though, which is that the resolver will resolve
 files and folder starting out with a period (.) character, since this is necessary to allow for having
 _"hidden files"_ being resolved as endpoints - Which is a requirement to make things such as
 Apple's _".well-known"_ endpoints being resolved.
 Below is probably the simplest HTTP endpoint you could create.
 Save the following Hyperlambda in a
-file at the path of `modules/magic/foo1.get.hl` using for instance your Magic Dashboard's
+file at the path of `modules/tutorials/foo/bar.get.hl` using for instance your Magic Dashboard's
 _"Files"_ menu item.

 ```